Global military expenditure trends

 Document Introduction

-Against the backdrop of persistently intensifying global geopolitical tensions, world military expenditure grew for the tenth consecutive year in 2024, reaching a historic high of US$2.718 trillion.
-This represents a real-term increase of 9.4% from 2023, marking the steepest annual rise since 1988.
-The global military burden—military spending as a share of global gross domestic product (GDP)—rose to 2.5%, and per capita military spending also reached its highest level since 1990.
-This decade-long growth trend has been primarily driven by increased spending in Europe (fueled by the Russia-Ukraine war) and the Middle East (influenced by the Gaza war and broader regional conflicts), reflecting how conflict and great-power competition are profoundly shaping the global security landscape.
+Against the backdrop of persistently intensifying global geopolitical tensions, global military expenditure increased for the tenth consecutive year in 2024, reaching a historic high of 2.718 trillion US dollars.
+This represents a real-term growth of 9.4% compared to 2023, marking the steepest annual increase since 1988.
+The global military burden—the share of military spending in global Gross Domestic Product (GDP)—rose to 2.5%, and per capita military expenditure also reached its highest level since 1990.
+This decade-long growth trend has been primarily driven by increased spending in Europe (fueled by the Russia-Ukraine war) and the Middle East (impacted by the Gaza war and broader regional conflicts), reflecting the profound shaping of the global security landscape by conflict and great-power competition.

-Based on the comprehensively updated SIPRI military expenditure database in April 2025, this report systematically analyzes global and regional military spending data for 2024 and examines the ten-year trend from 2015 to 2024.
-The report shows that the world's top five military spenders in 2024 (the United States, China, Russia, Germany, and India) together accounted for 60% of total global spending.
-Among them, the United States remained the top spender with $997 billion, accounting for 37% of the global total; China ranked second with an estimated $314 billion.
-Russia's military expenditure surged by 38% in 2024 to approximately $149 billion, representing 7.1% of its GDP.
-Ukraine, with $64.7 billion, became the world's eighth-largest spender, with its military burden (share of GDP) reaching a global high of 34%.
-The report also provides a detailed analysis of the collective spending of NATO members, which totaled $1.506 trillion, accounting for 55% of the global total, with 18 member states meeting the guideline of allocating 2% of GDP to defense.
+Based on the comprehensively updated SIPRI military expenditure database in April 2025, this report systematically analyzes global and regional military expenditure data for 2024 and examines the ten-year trend from 2015 to 2024.
+The report shows that the world's top five military spenders in 2024 (the United States, China, Russia, Germany, and India) accounted for 60% of total global spending.
+Among them, the United States maintained its top position with expenditure of 997 billion US dollars, constituting 37% of the global total; China ranked second with an estimated 314 billion US dollars.
+Russia's military expenditure surged by 38% in 2024, reaching approximately 149 billion US dollars, accounting for 7.1% of its GDP.
+Ukraine, with 64.7 billion US dollars, became the world's eighth-largest spender, with its military burden (share of GDP) as high as 34%, the highest globally.
+The report also provides a detailed analysis of the collective expenditure of NATO member states, which totaled 1.506 trillion US dollars, representing 55% of the global total, with 18 member states meeting the guideline of allocating 2% of their GDP to defense.

-The report further explores the broad socio-economic implications of how military expenditure is financed, as well as the geopolitical significance of the key indicator of military spending as a share of GDP (the military burden).
-In 2024, the average military burden for countries affected by armed conflict (4.4%) was significantly higher than for countries not affected by conflict (1.9%).
+The report further explores the broad socio-economic impacts of military financing methods and the geopolitical implications of the key indicator of military expenditure as a share of GDP (military burden).
+In 2024, the average military burden (4.4%) for countries affected by armed conflict was significantly higher than that for countries not affected by conflict (1.9%).
 Ukraine, Israel, and Algeria were the three countries with the highest military burdens.
-This analysis strictly adheres to SIPRI's open-source methodology, with definitions covering current and capital expenditure on armed forces, defense ministries, paramilitary forces, and military space activities.
+This analysis strictly adheres to SIPRI's open-source methodology, with its definitions covering current and capital expenditure on armed forces, defense ministries, paramilitary forces, and military space activities.
 It aims to provide a comprehensive and transparent assessment, offering indispensable authoritative data and deep insights for policymakers, researchers, and professional readers to understand current global arms dynamics and security trends.